Cmorgan21/notenet/README.md

 The components listed above form the core of the **Notenet** application.
 Each component is designed to be modular, reusable, and easy to maintain.
 The **Notenet** app provides a clean user interface with interactive features such as note creation, profile management, and user authentication.

 For more details on the back-end and API, refer to the **API Overview** section.

+## Real-time Features

+1. **Real-time User Interactions**

+   - Enjoy real-time chat, notifications, and user-to-user messaging for seamless communication.

+2. **Personalized User Profiles**

+   - Customize your profile further, adding new sections and options to make it uniquely yours.

+3. **Mobile App Development**

+   - Stay tuned for the mobile app, extending accessibility to your favorite social platform.

+4. **Adding real-time reminders**
+   - Allowing notifications or emails to update the user when a specified date has been made for the notes to remind them

 ## Testing